aaronbloomfield/pdr/tutorials/02-gdb/index.md

 This tutorial is meant to get you used to using the GNU debugger, gdb.
-As you read through the first part of the tutorial, you are not expected to remember everything -- there is a reference list at the end of this tutorial.
-This reference list also exists on the [GDB command summary](../../docs/gdb_summary.html) page.
-The exercise, at the end of this tutorial, will guide you through the process of using those commands.
-Gdb is a command-line debugger -- we will be seeing graphical debuggers later in the semester.
+As you read through the first part of the tutorial, you are not expected to remember everything -- there is a reference list at the end of this tutorial, and is also contained on the [GDB command summary](../../docs/gdb_summary.html) page.
+This tutorial will guide you through the process of using those commands.
+Gdb is a command-line debugger -- we may see graphical debuggers later in the semester.

 ------------------------------------------------------------